 Don’t get us wrong.
 There is nothing wrong with hiring those profiles.
 They are all fantastics.
 However, if you only tend to hire one kind of profile, your company could be very close minded- You may end up hiring candidates who don’t fit your initial requirements just because you want to hire someone in particular no matter what.

 Ideally, when doing a recruitment process your team does the first job analysis, they will be looking for certain skills to master certain tasks, which it will be the origin of the selection process.

 Big companies can afford to hire someone and find them something to do because they are nice.
 Unfortunately you, as an SME owner, can not afford the luxury of hiring someone who will not be helping with the tasks needed.
 Plus, diversity it is always a plus in business

-How do I avoid the Halo Effect in my recruitment process?
+How do I avoid the being subjective in my recruitment process?